BuriedStPatrick/SimpleCharacterGame/readme.md

 6. Put com.patrickchristensen.simplecharacter.desktop.DesktopLauncher in "Main class"

+7. Set working directory to the core-module "assets" folder (C:\path\to\project\simplecharacter\core\assets)

-7. Select the desktop module in the "Use classpath of module" setting
+8. Select the desktop-module in the "Use classpath of module" setting

-8. Apply and you should be good to go
+9. Apply and you should be good to go

-9. Any questions, you can contact me on [Twitter](https://www.twitter.com/buriedstpatrick)
+10. Any questions, you can contact me on [Twitter](https://www.twitter.com/buriedstpatrick)

 ### Making maps
 Maps are made with [Tiled](http://www.mapeditor.org/) - pretty comprehensive multipurpose 2D mapping software.